aspose-words/Aspose.Words-Documentation/java/getting-started/platforms-and-interoperability/ruby/ruby-programmers-guide/quick-start-in-ruby/working-with-nodes-in-ruby/_index.md

 ﻿---
-title: Working With Nodes in Ruby
+title: Working With Nodes in Ruby – Aspose.Words for Java
+articleTitle: Working With Nodes in Ruby
+linktitle: Working With Nodes in Ruby
 description: "Ruby: working With Document Nodes using Aspose.Words for Java."
 type: docs
 weight: 90